 When mating, the smaller male crab hooks himself to the top of the larger female’s shell by using his specialized front claws, and together they crawl to the beach.
 The male fertilizes the eggs as the female lays them in a nest in the sand.

 Some males (called satellite males) do not attach to females but still have success in fertilizing the female's eggs by hanging around the attached pair.
 Most nesting activity takes place during high tides around the time of a new or full moon.

 Horseshoe crab larvae emerge from their nests several weeks after the eggs are laid.
-Juvenile horseshoe crabs resemble adults except that their tails are proportionally smaller.
-The young and adult horseshoe crabs spend most of their time on the sandy bottoms of intertidal flats or zones above the low tide mark and feed on various invertebrates.
+Juvenile horseshoe crabs look a lot like adults except that their tails are smaller.
+The young and adult horseshoe crabs spend most of their time on the sandy bottoms of inter-tidal flats or zones above the low tide mark and feed on various invertebrates.

 Why are horseshoe crabs important?

 Horseshoe crabs are an important part of the ecology of coastal communities.
 Their eggs are the major food source for shorebirds migrating north, including the federally-threatened red knot.
 These shorebirds have evolved to time their migrations to coincide with peak horseshoe crab spawning activity, especially in the Delaware and Chesapeake Bay areas.
 They use these horseshoe crab beaches as a gas station, to fuel up and continue their journey.

 Many fish species as well as birds feed on horseshoe crab eggs in Florida.
 Adult horseshoes serve as prey for sea turtles, alligators, horse conchs, and sharks.